 Undergraduate Teaching Laboratories

-Six dedicated undergraduate teaching laboratories are associated with the required and elective courses in biomedical engineering: Biomaterials Laboratory, Biomeasurements and Biosystems Laboratory, Biomechanics Laboratory, the Carver Biomechanics and Mechanobiology Laboratory, Cell Biology for Engineers Laboratory, and Senior Design Laboratory.
+Six dedicated undergraduate teaching laboratories are associated with the required and elective courses in biomedical engineering: the Biomechanics and Biomaterials Laboratory, the Carver Biomechanics and Mechanobiology Laboratory, the Carver Cellular Engineering Laboratory, the Carver Medical Device Design Laboratory, the Data Acquisition and Analysis Laboratory, and the Senior Design Laboratory.

-The Biomechanics Laboratory is equipped to perform experiments relating to the cardiovascular and human musculoskeletal systems.
-The laboratory houses two cone-and-plate viscometers; compact stress-strain devices for characterizing cardiovascular tissues; digital still, video, and motion-capture cameras for kinematic analysis; goniometers; a ski binding tester; a drop tower for impact testing; a dual-mode amplifier system; two 3-D printers; a table-top material testing machine; and dissecting tools.
-The lab is used for BME:2500 Biomaterials and Biomechanics, elective courses in cardiovascular and musculoskeletal biomechanics, other elective courses, and senior design projects.
+The Biomechanics and Biomaterials Laboratory is equipped to perform experiments relating to the cardiovascular and human musculoskeletal systems as well as the various properties of biomaterials.
+The laboratory houses a table-top material testing machine; two cone-and-plate viscometers; compact stress-strain devices for characterizing cardiovascular tissues; goniometers; a human arm model and associated sensors; digital still, video, and motion-capture cameras for kinematic analysis; a ski binding tester; a drop tower for impact testing; digital calipers; various skeletal/bone models; an assortment of hand tools; and dissecting tools.
+The lab is used for BME:2500 Biomaterials and Biomechanics, elective courses in cardiovascular and musculoskeletal biomechanics, and senior design projects.

 Carver Biomechanics and Mechanobiology Laboratory